wp-plugins/woocommerce-ownedit/Readme.txt

 Verify Integration

 After completing the installation, you should verify that the integration is working properly.
 For this do a test check out from your store using the email, verify@ownedit.com as the customer email id.
-At the order confirmation page, you should be presented with a default offer.
+At the order confirmation page, you should be presented with integration success message.

 == Upgrade Notice ==